This article will examine how to deal with sugar addiction.

 There is a wide range of studies that also link sugar to numerous other chronic diseases including Alzheimer’s, diabetes, fatty liver disease, and more.

 Whether or not sugar addiction is real is a contentious point; many people absolutely believe that it is real, yet others feel we shouldn’t class it as an addiction.

-Personally, I strongly believe that sugar (and other refined carbohydrates) are addictive.
+Personally, I believe that sugar (and other refined carbohydrates) are addictive in their nature.